jostho/ghost/README.md

 # Ghost

-This is an echo server written in rust.
+This is an echo server written in rust using [warp](https://github.com/seanmonstar/warp).
 This can be used to simulate http responses.

 ## Environment

 * fedora 31
-* cargo 1.42
+* rust 1.42

 ## Build